 READ: My Guide to Darwin and Surrounds covers Darwin, Litchfield, Kakadu, Katherine and Elsey National Parks

-Daly River (1-2 days)

 Darwin to Daly River

-There’s one pub which doubles up as a supermarket and that’s about it.
-It would be a great destination for people travelling in a van that want to see rural Northern Territory without having to go “off road”
+There’s one pub that doubles up as a supermarket and that’s about it.
+It would be a great destination for people travelling in a van that want to see rural Northern Territory without having to go “off-road.”

 Things to do in Daly River